amigavision/AmigaVision/README.md

 Save files are located in `DH0:WHDSaves` — and are usually small enough that all of them fit comfortably on an ADF or a real floppy.
 So don't let that stop you from upgrading to new and improved versions of AmigaVision, it's really quite easy!

+If you don't have a way to write to a real floppy or an ADF image, the best way would be to boot the image in an emulator and extract the save files that way.
+Consult the relevant emulator for your system to figure out how to do this.

 ### Joystick and Gamepad support on Amiga hardware

 We support single-button Amiga/C64 joysticks, as well as four-button CD32 gamepads, and probably Sega Mega Drive (aka.
 Sega Genesis) gamepads as well — although we haven't personally tested this.